mahithapillodi/Fetch_DA_MahithaPillodi/README.md

-# Fetch Data Analytics MahithaPillodi
+# Fetch Data Analytics - Submission by Mahitha Pillodi

 This repository is part of the Data Analytics internship at Fetch, WI.